 What is Chapter 11 Bankruptcy?

 This plan is primarily used for financially struggling businesses.
 However, certain individuals with large debts and assets that do not meet the strict limitations of Chapter 7 or Chapter 13 may qualify for this protection as well.
 If you are a business owner, Chapter 11 can help ensure the smooth operation of your company while you seek debt relief.
-This can be particularly helpful in real estate cases when you need to catch up on past-due payments, need time to sell property or need time to deal with delinquent taxes.
+This can be particularly helpful in real estate cases when you need to catch up on past-due payments, or when you need time to sell property or deal with delinquent taxes.

-As an experienced tax lawyer and certified public accountant, attorney Frost is particularly adept at outlining the connection between bankruptcy and tax liability.
+The professionals at Frost & Associates, LLC are particularly adept at outlining the connection between bankruptcy and tax liability.
 You may have heard that tax debt cannot be discharged through bankruptcy.
 However, this is not always the case.
 While payroll taxes are not eligible for discharge, income taxes may be discharged in certain circumstances.
 We will thoroughly review your case and inform you of all of your options.

 Contact Our Miami Chapter 7 Bankruptcy Attorneys